Part One: Contrasting Bodhisattvas with Ordinary Beings

 Part Three: Identifying the Real Enemy and Calling on Yamantaka to Destroy Self-Grasping

 In the third section, Dharmarakshita identifies the real enemy that’s causing us to act in these destructive ways that bring on such suffering.
 It is our grasping for a true self, a self that doesn’t exist at all.
 We call on Yamantaka, this forceful discriminating awareness of voidness, to destroy this demon of our grasping for such a self, our self-grasping.
-In many versus, Dharmarakshita goes through all the troubles that our self-cherishing and self-grasping have caused us.
+In many verses, Dharmarakshita goes through all the troubles that our self-cherishing and self-grasping have caused us.
 We find this in the equalizing and exchanging our attitudes about self and others: the presentations of this teaching always include a long section on the disadvantages and harms that come from self-cherishing.

 Here, Dharmarakshita elaborates on these disadvantages, and we invoke Yamantaka with the phrase: